SeeClickFix/dev.seeclickfix.com/content/v2/overview/authentication.md

 To obtain a key you must have a SeeClickFix account.
 You may register for a free account here: https://seeclickfix.com/register

 Once you have an account login and go to "My Account" > "Preferences".
 There is an "API Keys" section on the lefthand side of the page.
-Once you generate a key its ready to use.
+Once you generate a key it is ready to use.
 Please remember that use of the API falls under our Open Data Policy (http://seeclickfix.com/open_data) and Terms of Use (http://seeclickfix.com/terms_of_use).

 ### Basic Authentication